 Ellis shows us in this way the innate depersonalization of a consumer culture.
 Patrick Bateman, although strikingly handsome, atlanteanly fit, and impeccably dressed, is continually mistaken for other people by his acquaintances.
 Although he repeatedly confesses to his (real or imagined) crimes, he is never taken seriously by his associates, who are much too concerned with their own conceits to even listen to him.

 As opposed to the therapies of management theory, coaching, and psychotherapy, then you in a true spiritual practice completely try to transform the Ego´s feelings, negative as positive, partially by, through realization work, restructuring their thought-created conditions, partially by the practise of Heartmeditation (ethical practice/training of compassion).
 In other words, then focus doesn't lie on the feelings, but on realization and ethics.
 Herein the philosophical element.

 Self-help and the Mythology of Authenticity

-There are psychologists that find psychopathic traits positive, and that psychology should function as a tool of planting such in peoples´ mind.
-See my blog post: The Psychopath´s Bible (a critical book review).
-If you think this is an exception then you ought to be aware that this book is a source to knowledge about that the whole background for coaching is to found in modern occultism.
+The Psychopath´s Bible (a critical book review) - (There are psychologists that find psychopathic traits positive, and that psychology should function as a tool of planting such in peoples´ mind.
+If you think this is an exception then you ought to be aware that this book is a source to knowledge about that the whole background for coaching is to be found in modern occultism.